Please review the FAQ below, and contact us if you have any further questions.

 Question: How long will Project 11 take?

-Answer: Federal and Port of Houston stakeholders are working collaboratively to accelerate the construction of the project, start dredging by 2021, and finish the work by 2024.
+Answer: Federal and Port of Houston stakeholders are working collaboratively to accelerate the construction of the project, and finish the work by 2025.

 The need for these channel improvements is significant, so Port Houston, the Corps of Engineers, as well as private industry are working in partnership to bring this project to reality as soon as possible.
 The priority is to accelerate the project’s construction by pursuing innovative solutions and increasing the local share of the project’s costs.